AIoTwin/fl-orchestrator/tutorial/README.md

 Note that local aggregators are deployed 30 seconds after the global aggregator, and the clients are deployed 60 secodns after local aggregators, so that the parent aggregators have enough time to initialize before their childs are connected.
 Also, the client program will take some time to start becuase in the beginning it is downloading the full dataset which is split to get the client partition.

-Since the FL services are deployed on K3s, check the pods that are running the services (use the namespace for your group, i.e. `group-1`):
+Since the FL services are deployed on K3s, check the pods that are running the services (use the group-X for your group, i.e. `group-1`):

 ```bash
 kubectl -n group-X get pods